-RQ2: Individuals varied widely in categorization gradiency and this variability was related to their use of a secondary cue, but the link between gradiency and adaptation was not found.
+RQ2: Individuals varied widely in categorization gradiency and this variability was linked to their use of a secondary cue and working memory capacity.

-A: Considerable individual differences in listeners' VAS responses, B: The more gradient, the more secondary cue use
+Considerable individual differences in gradiency in phoneme categorization

+The more gradient, the more secondary cue use & better working memory capacity.

-RQ3: Individual differences in inhibitory control correlated with the amount of adaptation.
+RQ3: Individual differences in inhibitory control was linked to the amount of adaptation.